Sonia-96/MyStudyNotes/Network & Security/Network.md

 #### subnet

 A subnet is a segmented piece of a larger network.
 The devices in a subnet are connected without a router, and they all share the same IP prefixes.
-For example, in the following picture, there are 3 routers and 6 subnets.
+For example, in the picture below, there are 3 routers and 6 subnets.

 - an IP address is technically associated with an **interface** (the boundary between the host and the physical link), rather than a host or a router that containing the interface.